 I earned my BA with Highest Honors in Politics and a double major in East Asian Studies from Oberlin College, and my PhD in Political Science from UC San Diego where I was an Earl Warren Fellow and winner of the Peggy Quon Prize for outstanding research.
-Before joining UCLA Law, I served as an Assistant Professor of Political Science at the University of British Columbia and as a Fellow with the Canadian Institute for Advanced Research’s Program on Institutions, Organizations and Growth.
+Prior to joining the Brennan Center, I served as Director of the Empirical Research Group at UCLA School of Law, Co-Director of the UCLA-RAND Center for Law and Public Policy, a Professor at the Pardee RAND Graduate School, an Assistant Professor of Political Science at the University of British Columbia, and as a Fellow with the Canadian Institute for Advanced Research’s Program on Institutions, Organizations and Growth.